Koenkk/zigbee2mqtt.io/docs/devices/mSwitch_Mic.md

 The possible values are: `on`, `off`.

 ### Group_id (numeric)
 The device sends commands with this group ID.
-Put dvices in this group to control them..
+Put devices in this group to control them..
 Value can be found in the published state on the `group_id` property.
 It's not possible to read (`/get`) or write (`/set`) this value.